tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 --- middle

-{: #introduction}

-# Introduction
+# Introduction {#introduction}

-   There are many network scenarios being discussed in various IETF Working Groups (WGs) that are not classified as "Traffic Engineering" but can be addressed by a sub-set (profile) of the Traffic Engineering (TE) Topology YANG data model, defined in {{!RFC8795}}.
+There are many network scenarios being discussed in various IETF Working Groups (WGs) that are not classified as "Traffic Engineering" but can be addressed by a sub-set (profile) of the YANG data model, defined in {{!RFC8795}}.

 Traffic Engineering (TE) is defined in {{?I-D.ietf-teas-rfc3272bis}} as aspects of Internet network engineering that deal with the issues of performance evaluation and performance optimization of operational IP networks.
 TE encompasses the application of technology and scientific principles to the measurement, characterization, modeling, and control of Internet traffic.

 The TE Topology Model is augmenting the Network Topology Model defined in {{!RFC8345}} with generic and technology-agnostic features that some are strictly applicable to TE networks, while others applicable to both TE and non-TE networks.

 Examples of such features that are applicable to both TE and non-TE networks are: inter-domain link discovery (plug-id), geo- localization, and admin/operational status.

 It is also worth noting that the TE Topology Model is quite an extensive and comprehensive model in which most features are optional.
 Therefore, even though the full model appears to be complex, at the first glance, a sub-set of the model (profile) can be used to address specific scenarios, e.g. suitable also to non-TE use cases.

 The implementation of such TE Topology profiles can simplify and expedite adoption of the full TE topology YANG data model, and allow for its reuse even for non-TE use case.
 The key question being whether all or some of the attributes defined in the TE Topology Model are needed to address a given network scenario.

 {{examples}} provides examples where profiles of the TE Topology Model can be used to address some generic use cases applicable to both TE and non-TE technologies.

-{: #examples}

-# Examples of non-TE scenarios
+# Examples of non-TE scenarios {#examples}

-{: #uni-discovery}

-## UNI Topology Discovery
+## UNI Topology Discovery {#uni-discovery}

    UNI Topology Discovery is independent from whether the network is TE or non-TE.